 Oracle recommends that you register custom MBeans in the WebLogic Server Runtime MBean Server.
 (Each WebLogic Server instance contains its own instance of the Runtime MBean Server.
-See "MBean Servers" in Oracle Fusion Middleware Developing Custom Management Utilities With JMX for Oracle WebLogic Server.)
+See "MBean Servers" in Developing Custom Management Utilities With JMX for Oracle WebLogic Server.)
+As of WebLogic Server 10.3.3, the WebLogic Runtime MBean Server is the JVM's platform MBean server.
+See Section 3.10.1, "Registering MBeans in the JVM Platform MBean Server."

 With this option:

 - Your MBeans exist in the same MBean server as WebLogic Server MBeans.
 Remote JMX clients need to maintain only a single connection to monitor your application's MBeans and WebLogic Server MBeans. - JMX clients must authenticate and be authorized through the WebLogic Server security framework to access your custom MBeans and WebLogic Server MBeans.
+For more information, see Section 3.10.5, "Securing Custom MBeans with Roles and Policies."

 The WebLogic Server Runtime MBean Server registers its javax.management.MBeanServer interface in the JNDI tree.
-See "Make Local Connections to the Runtime MBean Server" in Oracle Fusion Middleware Developing Custom Management Utilities With JMX for Oracle WebLogic Server.
+See "Make Local Connections to the Runtime MBean Server" in Developing Custom Management Utilities With JMX for Oracle WebLogic Server.